dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/environment-variables/built-in.md

 ---

-[Dagster+](/dagster-plus) provides a set of built-in, automatically populated environment variables, such as the name of a deployment or details about a branch deployment commit, that can be used to modify behavior based on environment.
+[Dagster+](/todo) provides a set of built-in, automatically populated environment variables, such as the name of a deployment or details about a branch deployment commit, that can be used to modify behavior based on environment.

 ### All deployment variables

-The following variables are available in every deployment of your Dagster+ instance, including full (e.g., `prod`) and branch deployments.
+The following variables are available in every deployment of your Dagster+ instance.

 | Key | Value |
 |---|---|